surti1mr/PMS/README.md

 4. Click "Create Event Manager"
 5. The new event manager can now login and create events

-**Step 3: Create Participants (Optional)**
+**Step 3: Create Participants**

-Participants can be created in two ways:

-**Option A: By Event Manager (Recommended)**
-- Event Managers can create participant accounts from their dashboard
-- Navigate to "Participants" section → "Add New Participant"

-**Option B: Self-Registration**
+Participants must register themselves through self-registration:

-- Participants can sign up themselves by clicking "Sign Up" on the login page
+- Participants can sign up by clicking "Sign Up" on the login page
-- They will need to provide their details and create an account
+- They will need to provide their details (name, email, password, etc.) and create an account
+- Once registered, participants can login and browse available events

 **Step 4: Create Events**